This Istria Itinerary highlights the best things to do and see in Istria, Croatia in just 7 days!

 Getting to Istria

 The next best way to reach Istria from other parts of Croatia is by bus.
-Bus transportation in Croatia is far superior to the train, and more reliable as well.
+Bus transportation in Croatia is far superior to the train, and also more reliable.
 There are plenty of connections to Istria from other major Croatian cities including Zagreb, Rijeka, and Split.
 You can find the up-to-date timetables on the Zagreb Bus Terminal website or Flixbus.

 Traveling Around Istria